-Is there a bias against men in divorce?
+Is there bias against men in divorce?

-- Are men less likely to do something about it if they are in an unhappy relationship?
+Is it that men are at fault more than women?
+Are men less likely to do something about it if they are in an unhappy relationship?

 Grounds for divorce

-Does divorce favor women?
+Does divorce favour women?

-Men are generally higher earners and as such have more to lose as a result but the prospect of being a single parent with very little money is a huge risk taken by many divorcing mothers.
+Men are generally higher earners and as such have more to lose as a result.
+But the prospect of being a single parent with very little money is a huge risk taken by many divorcing mothers.

-Advice for Men
+Advice for men

+Our Family Law solicitors advise that planning for the future is one of the most important factors to consider for those going through a divorce.
 Where will you live?
 How will the finances be divided?
 It is best to consider all potential scenarios so nothing comes as a shock.